-He also is grateful for the wide variety of standard color finishes available from Nichiha: “The wide range of standard color selections with Nichiha is helpful because budget restrictions often keep us from using custom colors and designs.”
+He is also grateful for the wide variety of standard color finishes available from Nichiha.
+“The wide range of standard color selections with Nichiha is helpful because budget restrictions often keep us from using custom colors and designs.”

 And because Nichiha panels are tested for high-performance and durability, Horsak knows that the resort’s design is going to last for decades, which was important to both him and Marriott, who doesn’t want to have to replace their cladding every few years.